-FIELD DESCRIPTION EXAMPLE Telnet Server FTP Server Web Server SNMP Service DNS Service Each of these read-only labels denotes a service or protocol.
-Port This field shows the port number for the service or protocol.
-You may change the port number if needed, but you must use the same port number to access the ZyAIR.
+FIELD DESCRIPTION EXAMPLE Telnet Server FTP Server Web Server SNMP Service DNS Service Each of these read-only labels denotes a server or service that you may use to remotely manage the ZyAIR.
+Port This field shows the port number for the remote management service.
+You may change the port number for a service if needed, but you must use the same port number to use that service for remote management.
 The DNS Service port number is 53.
 This cannot be changed.
 Access Select the access interface (if any) by pressing the [SPACE BAR].
 Choices are: LAN only, WAN only, All or Disable.
 The default is LAN only.
-LAN only Secured Client IP The default 0.0.0.0 allows any client to use this service or protocol to access the ZyAIR.
+LAN only Secured Client IP The default 0.0.0.0 allows any client to use this service to remotely manage the ZyAIR.
 Enter an IP address to restrict access to a client with a matching IP address.
 0.0.0.0 Once you have filled in this menu, press [ENTER] at the message "Press ENTER to Confirm or ESC to Cancel" to save your configuration, or press [ESC] to cancel.